ajerni/openswarm/README.md

 # Andi's changes to use Swarm with Groq:

-- clone the repo: "pip install git+https://github.com/ajerni/openswarm.git"
+- clone the repo: git clone https://github.com/ajerni/openswarm.git

 After cloning the repo, cd into the project root directory openswarm.
 Then: